-- b) At the suction line at the joint about 3" from the evaporator. - 3.
-Remove the evaporator. - 4.
+- 1. Discharge the refrigerant from the ice maker. - 2.
+Unsweat the refrigerant connections: - b) At the suction line at the joint about 3" from the evaporator. - 3.
+Disconnect the water inlet tube, and remove the evaporator. - 4.
 Unsweat the drier from the liquid line. - 5.
-After installing a new water seal in the new evaporator ( see "To Replace the Water Seal") resweat the tubing connections. - 6.
+After installing a new water seal in the new evaporator (see "To Replace the Water Seal") resweat the tubing connections. - 6.
 Install an new drier in the liquid line. - 7.
 Evacuate the system until dehydrated, then weigh in the nameplate charge.
 Check for leaks. - 8.
 Install auger, breaker, breaker bearing assembly, and ice discharge chute in reverse order of disassembly.
 See "To Reassemble Evaporator and Auger"